rrijal1/epp_final_project/README.md

 # The Organization

 All files and folders have been put under src folder.
 All output files have been excluded from the remote repo but should be replicable using the code.
+These folders

+Use the `printf()` function.

 The projects follows :